 My copy-editing service

-My job as a copy editor is to ensure that the writing reads well, the meaning is clear, and the grammar and style are accurate and consistent.
-I do so respectfully, without undertaking significant rewriting, tidying the language of the book through editing and raising queries for issues that require the author’s input.
+My job as a copy editor is to ensure that the writing reads well, and that it’s clear, accurate and consistent.
+I do so respectfully, without undertaking significant rewriting, tidying the book through editing and raising queries for issues that require the author’s input.

-Essentially, copy-editing is language-only editing.
-When I copy-edit, I don’t worry about developmental issues, such as a plot weakness or lagging pace; I focus on the language.
+When I copy-edit, I don’t worry about developmental issues, such as a plot weakness or lagging pace; I focus on how the author is communicating.
 (If you want a dash of developmental input with your copy-edit, take a look at my Copy-editing Plus service.)
-As I edit, line by line, I scrutinise the language of the book:
+As I edit, line by line, I review:

 Accuracy: Are there misspellings or misused words?
 Are there missing or extraneous words and punctuation marks?
 Are names spelled correctly?
 Are dates right?
 Do numbers add up?
 Do all cross-references marry up?
 Is numbering sequential?
 Are there any glaring factual errors?*